dotnet/docs-aspire/docs/deployment/azure/aca-deployment-azd-in-depth.md

     ```

     > [!IMPORTANT]
-    > To push containers to an Azure Container Registry, you need to enable an **Admin user** on the registry.
+    > To push containers to an Azure Container Registry (ACR), you need to enable an **Admin user** on the registry.
+Open the Azure Portal, navigate to the ACR resource / Settings / Access keys, and then select the **Admin user** checkbox.
 For more information, see [Enable admin user](/azure/container-registry/container-registry-authentication#admin-account).

 1. When prompted, select the subscription and location the resources should be deployed to.
 Once these options are selected the .NET Aspire application
 will be deployed.